ShuvenduRoy/Student/README.md

 <p align="center">
   <img src="https://github.com/Bikash300895/Student/blob/master/ScreenShots/2.png" width="250"/>
 </p>
-During sign up you will be assigned to a group according to your information abour your university name, department and batch.
+During sign up you will be assigned to a group according to your information about your university name, department and batch.

 The onlined based class routune.
 Any one can update the routune and all members of his group will be able to so the change
 <p align="center">